[Last updated May 2021, to include new questions on the risk of blood clots and pregnant women]

 Is it true that coronavirus vaccination may lead to infertility?

 There is no strong scientific evidence to support this possibility.
 The existing clinical trials excluded pregnant women but this is standard practice in all clinical trials, to avoid the remote possibility that a new medication might cause unanticipated damage to an unborn baby.
-The current UK advice is that people who are pregnant, breastfeeding, or who may get pregnant within three months of their first dose should not receive the vaccine, but this is out of concern for possible risks to the baby, not because of a risk of infertility.

 It has been suggested that there is a small overlap in the amino acid sequences of the coronavirus spike protein and an important placental protein called syncytin-1.
 Hence if the body creates antibodies against the spike protein they might inadvertently attack the placental protein.
 This is a theoretical possibility that remains entirely speculative and most experts in the area think it is extremely unlikely.
 If the mechanism turns out to be true then it is theoretically possible that infection with the natural coronavirus might inadvertently lead to later infertility.
 However there is absolutely no evidence to support this at present.